- Explore The Collection /

 Souvenirs made of materials from USS Constitution have long been popular collectibles.
 The tradition may have began in 1823, when Captain Isaac Hull had a small round box made from Constitution live oak and presented it to the collections of the Boston Athenaeum.

-By the time “Old Ironsides” entered the newly completed dry dock in the Charlestown Navy Yard in 1833 for rebuilding, the ship had made her mark as a famous ship.
-Throngs of Bostonians and dignitaries gathered as Constitution, once again under the command of her old captain Isaac Hull, gently glided into dry dock for a period of repair.
+By the time “Old Ironsides” entered the newly completed dry dock in the Charlestown Navy Yard in 1833 for rebuilding, the ship had made its mark as a famous ship.
+Throngs of Bostonians and dignitaries gathered as Constitution, once again under the command of its old captain Isaac Hull, gently glided into dry dock for a period of repair.

 Hull, who made the long trip from the Washington Navy Yard where he was commandant, ordered all the wood and copper removed from Constitution sent to Washington for reuse.
 He had canes, boxes and other souvenirs made from the materials, and sent the trinkets to friends and public officials throughout the United States.